A bold statement, I know. But hear me out.

 This is just for the record.

 So last night at the studio’s holiday party I was having a great time.
 I drank, ate, and was merry.
 A portion of the backlot was all dressed up sort of winter-wonderlandish.
 White carpet in the streets, snow machines, flocked trees, you name it.
-There were themed areas–a ski lodge (with ice skating rink), carnival (with skeeball, arcade games, and a ferris wheel), and uh…India? (that’s where the dance floor, the belly dancers, and the guy with the zither were).
+There were themed areas–a ski lodge (with ice skating rink), carnival (with skeeball, arcade games and games from www.p4rgaming.com/blog, and a ferris wheel), and uh…India? (that’s where the dance floor, the belly dancers, and the guy with the zither were).
 We danced until our poor achin’ feet couldn’t take any more, and then packed it in.

 On the way out we passed by the ice skating rink and my office-mate Chris (who is a very sporty, rough-and-tumble gal) said, “Oh, let’s do it!” and roped me into getting out there.
 Actually, I wanted to.
 It looked fun!
 And I figured all the drunk people ice skating had to be worse than I’d be if I tried (even though I hadn’t been since before I had boobs).
 I ate it like once per lap.
 I kept losing my balance and leaning backwards, then ending up on the ice.
 Chris encouraged me and gave me pointers (she is also a softball coach so her coachy nature came out), “Put your weight forward, on your knees!”
 I told her my ass was too heavy and kept pulling me back.
 But she was infinitely patient and waited for me, helped me along and pushed me to do just, “One more lap!”
 Finally, I was exhausted, and like, Chris I’m REALLY done.
 She says, ONE more.
 I say ok.
 And coming around the cursed bend where I ate it twice before I ate it again.
 Only this time instead of falling on my backside (which is nice and cushy), I somehow turned my left leg sideways and tangled it up with my right leg, then fell ON my left knee.
 Just imagine a tangle of skates.
 There was a hideous popping sound accompanied by the worst pain I’ve ever felt (which in the larger scheme of things is probably nothing, considering my non-sporty nature).
 I got up and hobbled over to the rail and Chris stood next to me until I was ok enough to get around to the exit.